“If you don't control your mind, someone else will.” John Allston.

 A lie told often enough becomes the truth — Vladimir, Lenin

-The main argument I was making in the MLST show was an instrumentalist one — instead of individual agents independently and explicitly calculating all possible future trajectories, the process of planning and decision-making could be understood as a distributed computation which occurs within the broader system.
-This system encompasses not just the agents themselves but also their interactions and the mutual information shared among them.
-This distributed nature of computation implies that the cognitive load of planning is not solely borne by individual agents.
-Rather, it is a collective process that emerges from the dynamic interplay of various elements within the system.
+The main argument I was making in the MLST show was an instrumentalist one — instead of individual agents in the real world independently and explicitly calculating all possible future trajectories, the process of planning and decision-making could be understood as a distributed computation which occurs within the broader system.
+This is so unimaginably complex that in some sense comprehending it completely is beyond our cognitive horizon.
+This encompasses not just the agents themselves but also their interactions and the mutual information shared among them.
+Agency is collective process that emerges from the dynamic interplay of various elements within the system.
+In simple terms, individual agents don’t do as much cognising as we think they do.

-To put it another way, the agents are not solely and independently responsible for all the intricate calculations involved in planning.
+To put it another way, the agents are not solely and independently responsible for all the complex calculations involved in planning.
 They are part of a larger network where information and potential outcomes are processed in a more distributed and interconnected manner.
-This approach to understanding agency and planning challenges the traditional view of these processes as being wholly centralised within individual agents.
-It opens up a more systemic perspective, where the complex dynamics of the entire system contribute to the emergence of what we perceive as goal-directed behaviour and future-oriented planning.
+This approach to understanding agency and planning goes against the traditional view of these processes as being wholly centralised within individual agents.

 Professor Friston explains this in technical terms at 10:00 (generalised synchronisation of chaos in biological self-organisation) - which he also exquisitely exposited in "Life as we know it" by Friston (2013)

-There is no intentionality or goals in general in any physical process (in the way we humans understand them).
-Evolution serves as a wonderful example because most people would agree with Daniel Dennett's argument that it's a blind, algorithmic process that operates through natural selection and only appears to be teleological/directed.
+There is no intentionality or goals in general in any real physical process (at least not in the abstract way we humans understand them).
+Evolution serves as a wonderful example because most people would agree with Daniel Dennett's argument that it's a blind, algorithmic process which operates through natural selection and only appears to be teleological/directed.
 Guess what, humans are no different.
-Goals are how we think, not what is.
+Goals are a model of how we think, not what is.

 Consider the phenomenon of carcinization, the evolutionary process that has led unrelated species to converge on a crab-like form.
 Is this a mere quirk of nature, or does it signify a deeper behavioural or mechanistic pattern?

-Carcinization is a form of "morphologically convergent" evolution, which is fascinating.
+Carcinization is a form of "morphologically convergent" evolution.
 It makes it appear as if there is planning in the process, when in fact, there isn’t.
 For some reason it’s obvious to us that evolution doesn’t plan, yet many cognitive scientists are convinced that we humans do.
 I see this as being closely related to Kenneth Stanley’s ideas on why greatness cannot be planned - he’s basically saying goals are epistemic road blocks.
 Perhaps Kenneth’s words are still ringing in my ears - he’s one of the most perceptive AI researchers I have ever encountered.
-Just like Kenneth Stanley’s Picbreeder, the real source of entropy is humans and physical processes, or processes which supervene on physical processes.
-Humans going about their daily lives have access to rich, diverse sources of entropy and help preserve it.
+Just like Kenneth Stanley’s Picbreeder, the real source of “entropy” (novel complexity) is humans and physical processes, or processes which supervene on physical processes.
+Humans going about their daily lives have access to rich, diverse sources of “entropy” and help preserve it.
 To create any divergent and creative process in AI, you probably need to farm entropy from humans.

 AI researchers design with goals

 Why do so many researchers agree that the reward is enough paper was teleologically misguided, yet think explicit goals are fair game?
-Rich Sutton was perhaps onto something with his bitter lesson essay - he warned against anthropocentrism in AI system design - ironically though he fell foul of his own advice.
+Rich Sutton was perhaps onto something with his bitter lesson essay - he warned against anthropocentrism in AI system design - ironically though he fell foul of his own advice (the reward part!).

 Why assume that adding goal-directed constraints to an emergentist, self-organising principle would yield the same types of intelligent behaviour as in the natural world?